Abdallahi Hassen Ben Hmeida

-Abdallahi Hassen Ben Hmeida (born 1954) is a Mauritanian diplomat who was briefly Minister of Foreign Affairs and Cooperation in 2008.
+Abdallahi Hassen Ben Hmeida (born in 1954) is a Mauritanian diplomat who was briefly Minister of Foreign Affairs and Cooperation in 2008.

-Hmeida was born in Inchiri.
+Ben Hmeida was born in the Inchiri region.
 After working at Radio Mauritania, he served as First Secretary at Mauritanian embassies in various countries from 1982 to 2000.
-He was then an adviser to the Minister of Foreign Affairs and Cooperation from 2000 to 2003, Secretary-General of the Ministry of Culture from 2004 to 2005, and Secretary-General of the Ministry of National Education from 2005 to 2006.
+He was then an Adviser to the Minister of Foreign Affairs and Cooperation from 2000 to 2003, Secretary-General of the Ministry of Culture from 2004 to 2005, and Secretary-General of the Ministry of National Education from 2005 to 2006.

-Subsequently, after serving as Ambassador to Libya from 2006 to 2008, Hmeida was appointed as Minister of Foreign Affairs and Cooperation in the government that was named on July 15, 2008.
-He served in that post only briefly, however; President Sidi Ould Cheikh Abdallahi was ousted in a military coup on August 6, 2008, and Hmeida was replaced as Foreign Minister by Mohamed Mahmoud Ould Mohamedou in the government appointed by the junta on August 31.
+Subsequently, after serving as Ambassador to Libya from 2006 to 2008, Hmeida was appointed Minister of Foreign Affairs and Cooperation in the government that was named on July 15, 2008.
+He served in that post only briefly (1 month), however; President Sidi Ould Cheikh Abdallahi was ousted in a military coup on August 6, 2008, and Hmeida was dismissed and replaced as Foreign Minister by Mohamed Mahmoud Ould Mohamedou in the government appointed by the junta on August 31.